input-output-hk/mithril/docs/website/versioned_docs/version-maintained/mithril/advanced/mithril-certification/cardano-node-database-v2.md

 A natural structure for the message is a **Merkle tree**, which:

 - Can be succinctly represented by its **Merkle root** (the signed message)
-- Enables membership proof of an immutable file by providing the **Merkle path** from the transaction to the root.
+- Enables membership proof of an immutable file in the set by providing the **Merkle path** from the immutable file to the root.

 :::info